Having the Conversation

 Researching a long-term senior care community for your parent may be a new concept for you and your family.
 Where do you start?
 Search for communities online in your area and get recommendations from family members and friends who’ve been in a similar situation.

-The best way to get a feel for a community is to meet with the staff in person.
-See firsthand how the community feels and meet the residents.
+The best way to get a feel for a community is to talk with a community staff member.
+Learn firsthand what the community is like.
 Are the residents engaged in activities?
 Are the residents happy?
 How does the staff interact with the residents?

 Understand the care services available, the associated costs, and the personality of each location by asking a lot of questions.
 The more prepared you are, the more confident you will be making the important decision of who will care for your aging parent.